LT-IntroToAI-SY2526/assignment-0-MaksPrzybyl/writeup.md

 **3. What is a repository and what does it contain?**

-A repository is a project folder that contains all of your work.
+A repository is a virtual project folder that contains all of your work.

 ---